netket/netket/docs/docs/hilbert.md

 ## The `AbstractHilbert` interface

 As we mentioned before, an Hilbert object represents at the same time a choice of Hilbert space and computational basis.
-The reason why we need to specify an Hilbert space is evident, I hope.
-The reason why we need to specify a computational basis is the following: with Variational methods we often have to perform summations (or sample) the hilbert space.
+The reason why we need to specify a computational basis is that with Variational methods we often have to perform summations (or sample) the hilbert space.
 For example, we often write the wavefunction as

 $$
 |\psi\rangle = \sum_{\bf{\sigma}\in\mathcal{H}} \psi(\sigma) |\bf{\sigma}\rangle